jsiek/deduce/LinkedLists.md

 3. **Prove** that the function is correct with respect to its specification.

 We recognize that once step 3 is complete, step 2 is obsolete.
-The proof of correctness supercedes the tests.
+The proof of correctness supersedes the tests.
 However there are two good reasons to perform testing even when you are planning to do a proof of correctness.
 First, testing is faster than proof with respect to revealing bugs in your code and will therefore save time for the